-Who doesn’t love a bontanical garden?
-Düsseldorf’s garden is used as a research centre and offers various exhibitions and tours throughout the year.
-The focal point of the gardens are their Geodesic Dome that stands at 18 metres high.
+Who doesn’t love a botanical garden?
+Düsseldorf’s garden is used as a research center and offers various exhibitions and tours throughout the year.
+The focal point of the gardens is their Geodesic Dome that stands at 18 metres high.
 This is the perfect thing to do on a warm and sunny day!

 Süd Friedhof is quite possibly one of the most beautifully designed graveyards I’ve ever seen.
 With a direct view of the Rheinturm and a long pedestrian pathway leading to the church, it’s a stunning place to go for a stroll.
 PS.
 Please respect the circumstances, you’re in a cemetery where many people are grieving.
 Keep quiet and simply enjoy the nature.

 The small Düssel River runs right through almost the entirety of Bilk.
 This is a neat walk in itself if you’re up to follow the river.
-The Düssel actually runs about 46 kilometres down stream from the Neaderthal Valley right into the Rhine River.
+The Düssel actually runs about 46 kilometers downstream from the Neaderthal Valley right into the Rhine River.

 Shopping in Bilk